pcouy/community-edition/README.md

 ### MaxMind integration

-To use MaxMind you need to create an account [here.](https://www.maxmind.com/en/geolite2/signup) Once you have your account details, you can add [MAXMIND_LICENSE_KEY](#maxmind_license_key) and [MAXMIND_EDITION](#maxmind_edition) environmental valiables to your [plausible-conf.env](./plausible-conf.env) and the databases would be automatically downloaded and kept up to date.
+To use MaxMind you need to create an account [here.](https://www.maxmind.com/en/geolite2/signup) Once you have your account details, you can add [MAXMIND_LICENSE_KEY](#maxmind_license_key) and [MAXMIND_EDITION](#maxmind_edition) environmental variables to your [plausible-conf.env](./plausible-conf.env) and the databases would be automatically downloaded and kept up to date.
 Note that using city-level databases like MaxMind's GeoLite2-City requires ~1GB more RAM.

 ## FAQ